k34a/bug-free-lamp/README.md

 # The website for the Larry Rowbs Foundation
-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), and designed using tailwind.

 You may view the website live on [https://larryrowbsfoundation.org](https://larryrowbsfoundation.org)

 ## Getting Started (Dev)

-Do the required installations of dependencies
+Required installations of dependencies
 ```
 npm install
 ```

-Pass in the environment variables in a ```.env``` file.
+Create environment variables in a ```.env``` file.
 Here is a template.

 ```
 # Tokens for Google Recaptcha V2